Sequoia sempervirens: List of tallest trees

 Heights of the tallest coast redwoods are measured yearly by experts.
 Even with recent discoveries of tall coast redwoods above 100 m, it is likely that no taller trees will be discovered.

 Diameter is measured at 1.4 m above average ground level (at breast height).
-Details of the precise locations for most tallest trees were not announced to the general public for fear of causing damage to the trees and the surrounding habitat.
+Details of the precise locations for most of the tallest trees were not announced to the general public for fear of causing damage to the trees and the surrounding habitat.
 The tallest coast redwood easily accessible to the public is the National Geographic Tree, immediately trailside in the Tall Trees Grove of Redwood National Park.

 List of largest trees

 The following list shows the largest S. sempervirens by volume known as of 2001.

 Calculating the volume of a standing tree is the practical equivalent of calculating the volume of an irregular cone, and is subject to error for various reasons.
 This is partly due to technical difficulties in measurement, and variations in the shape of trees and their trunks.
 Measurements of trunk circumference are taken at only a few predetermined heights up the trunk, and assume that the trunk is circular in cross-section, and that taper between measurement points is even.
 Also, only the volume of the trunk (including the restored volume of basal fire scars) is taken into account, and not the volume of wood in the branches or roots.
 The volume measurements also do not take cavities into account.
 Most coast redwoods with volumes greater than 850 m3 represent ancient fusions of two or more separate trees, which makes determining whether a coast redwood has a single stem or multiple stems difficult.
 Starting in 2014, more record-breaking coast redwood trees were discovered.
 The largest disclosed was a massive redwood called Grogan's Fault/Spartan, which has been measured to have a volume of 38,300 cubic feet.
+In 2021 during a meeting presentation titled Redwoods 101 run by Henry Cowell Redwoods State Park, an even larger redwood was revealed, allegedly surpassed only by 3 giant sequoias in size.
+This tree is popularly known as 'Hail Storm', and has a volume of 44,750 cubic feet.

-Details of the precise locations for most tallest trees were not announced to the general public for fear of causing damage to the trees and the surrounding habitat.
+Details of the precise locations for most of the tallest trees were not announced to the general public for fear of causing damage to the trees and the surrounding habitat.
 The largest coast redwood easily accessible to the public is Iluvatar, which stands prominently about 5 meters (16 ft) to the southeast of the Foothill Trail of Prairie Creek Redwoods State Park.